Thursday, June 23, 2016

 History is full of examples of minorities, despite discrimination making significant contributions that made life better for the rest of us.
 Minorities are really just a sub group, an additional identity of the one big family we all belong to.

 Just another example.
 Saudi Arabia recently executed 47 "terrorists" and amongst them was a Shi'ite cleric who advocated peaceful protest.
 My perception is that Saudi Arabia is one of the least tolerant nations in the world.
-Perhaps my judgment based on decisions of elite group has prejudiced me against all Saudi Arabians.
+Perhaps my judgment based on decisions of an elite group has prejudiced me against all Saudi Arabians.

 Democracy works as rule by the majority and if done fairly it is expected that those who did not vote that way would at least accept and respect the view of the majority.
 We are actually often advanced by the views of the minority who saw or understood something the rest of us didn't.
 So along with majority rule, democracy requires minority rights.